-Silicon Run Productions has been producing award winning educational films about semiconductor and computer manufacturing since 1986, with its two most recent films exploring the exciting fields of Nanotechnology and MEMS (microelectromechanical systems).
+Silicon Run has been producing award winning educational films about semiconductor and computer manufacturing since 1986, with its two most recent films exploring the exciting fields of Nanotechnology and MEMS (microelectromechanical systems).
 Each film features live industrial footage and illustrates technical processes using vivid animations and graphics.
 All Silicon Run titles are available on DVD and by streaming.

 Silicon Run I was first produced in 1986 (the introduction of bunny suits as standard cleanroom attire made it necessary to produce Silicon Run I, 2nd Edition in 1996).
 By explaining technical content in an entertaining and accessible style, this landmark film set a new standard for instructional films on semiconductors.
 Great success led to grants from industry and the National Science Foundation for the production of Silicon Run II in 1993, and its distribution to the National Electrical Engineering Department Heads Association (now the National Electrical and Computer Engineering Department Heads Association).